 - 3 eggs extra large

-- 3 tbsp coconut oil extra virgin cold pressed
+- 3 tablespoon coconut oil extra virgin cold pressed

 - ⅓ cup pure maple syrup